bohops/GhostBuild/README.md

 - Copy the byte length/size of the compressed .Net assembly from the Out-CompressedDll operation and assign it to the compressedBinSize variable.
 4) Build and run with the proper version of MSBuild.exe.
 - Example: C:\Windows\Microsoft.Net\Framework64\v4.0.30319\MSBuild.exe c:\path\to\project.xml

+*OR - Leverage the GhostBuilder.py tool to build your MSBuild payload after you compile your assembly executable.

 ## Ethics

 GhostBuild is designed to help security professionals perform ethical and legal security assessments and penetration tests.
 Do not use for nefarious purposes.